Faculty Curriculum Development Awards (Deadline: March 6, 2015)

 - Curriculum vita

-The deadline for faculty and graduate student joint projects is February 15, 2014.
-Proposals should include a completed application and a five-page (max) synopsis of the research project that includes a description of how the research will be disseminated, i.e. conference presentation, journal submission, book chapter, etc. To apply please submit the following materials to firstname.lastname@example.org.
+Proposals should include a completed application (use button at right) and a five-page (max) synopsis of the research project that includes a description of how the research will be disseminated, i.e. conference presentation, journal submission, book chapter, etc. To apply please submit the following materials to email@example.com.

 Faculty Travel Awards